 Listed below are a few quick links to resources that will aid you in citing sources.

 Keep track of all of your reference lists and bibliographies.
-Pitt's library resources work with tools such as Mendeley and EndNote, and allow you to import citations from sources like PITTCat+ and article databases.
+Pitt's library resources work with citation management tools and allow you to import citations from sources like PittCat and article databases.